ojitha/ojitha.github.io/_posts/2021-01-20-Normalization.md

 ## Why Normalization?

-Normalization theory provides the guidelines to assess the quality of a database in designing process.
+The normalisation theory provides guidelines for assessing the quality of a database during the design process.

-> The normalization[^2] is the application of set of simple rules called Normal Forms (NF) to the relation schema.
+> The normalisation [^2] applies a set of simple rules called Normal Forms (NF) to the relation schema.

-Good schema has the following:
+A good schema has the following:

 - Minimum redundancy
     - Insertion anomaly: